 There is no specific offence of 'domestic abuse' in criminal law, there are however many offences that may incorporate aspects of domestic abuse i.e. assault, false imprisonment, harassment, rape, criminal damage, attempted murder.
 Not all forms of domestic abuse are illegal e.g. some forms of emotional violence, however the impact of these forms of abuse can cause serious and lasting effects on victims and children.
-Whether the criminal law can protect victims or not is therefore dependent on the particular circumstances of the abuse and the responses of criminal justice agencies.
+Whether the criminal law can protect victims or not is therefore dependent on the particular circumstances of the abuse and the responses of criminal justice agencies such as the police, Law Officers of the Crown, courts and the Probation Service.